github/gh-ost/doc/command-line-flags.md

 ### exact-rowcount

 A `gh-ost` execution need to copy whatever rows you have in your existing table onto the ghost table.
-This can, and often be, a large number.
+This can and often will be, a large number.
 Exactly what that number is?
 `gh-ost` initially estimates the number of rows in your table by issuing an `explain select * from your_table`.
 This will use statistics on your table and return with a rough estimate.
 How rough?
 It might go as low as half or as high as double the actual number of rows in your table.
 This is the same method as used in [`pt-online-schema-change`](https://www.percona.com/doc/percona-toolkit/2.2/pt-online-schema-change.html).

 `gh-ost` also supports the `--exact-rowcount` flag.
 When this flag is given, two things happen: